A new project to raise awareness of mental health issues within the equine industry has been launched by the British Grooms Association (BGA).

 You might also be interested in:

-To mark World Mental Health Day today (10
+To mark Mental Health Awareness Week (18-24 May)

 Performance and sport psychologist Camilla Henderson explains how